-People & Paws for a Worthy Cause: 5k Race and 2 Mile Walk
+People & Paws for a Worthy Cause: 5k Race & 2 Mile Walk

-On June 24th, join Newtown Vet Hospital for a fun, active morning event.
-People & Paws is a dog-friendly 5k race and 2 mile walk to benefit an underserved cause: people suffering from RSD/CRPS.
+On November 11th, join Newtown Vet Hospital for a fun, active morning for a great cause!
+People & Paws is a dog-friendly 5k to benefit an underserved cause: people suffering from RSD/CRPS.

-The race and walk will take place at Tyler State Park, Center for the Arts, on Saturday, June 24th, 2017.
-Registration and race packet pick-up will begin at 7:00am, and the 5k will begin at 8:00am.
-The walk will also begin at 8:00am sharp!
+Both events will take place at Tyler State Park, Center for the Arts, on Saturday, November 11th, 2018.
+Registration and race packet pick-up will begin at 7:00am, and the 5k will begin at 8:00am sharp!
+Don’t be late!
+The walk will begin at 8:05am.

 Prizes will be provided for overall male and female winners, as well as male/female winners for the following age groups: 13 & under, 14-19, 20-29, 30-39, 40-49, 50-59, and 60+.